 Although Puerto Vallarta is undeniably a paradise and a great place to base yourself, there are many other beautiful places to explore in the surrounding areas of the Bahia de Banderas.

-While visiting, many like to break up their stay by taking a day trip to some of the towns and beaches, which have retained a more traditional way of life and have been less influenced by tourism over recent years.
+While visiting, break up your stay by taking a day trip to some of the towns and beaches, which have retained a more traditional way of life and have been less influenced by tourism over recent years.

-One place you don’t want to miss is the quiet, sleepy town of San Pancho, Mexico.
+One place you don’t want to miss is the quiet, sleepy town of San Pancho, Mexico – also called San Francisco.

 Located just an hour’s drive North of Puerto Vallarta, this unassuming Puebla makes the perfect day trip to experience the local small-town Mexican vibe.